 Enable Compression on Files and Folder

->

-> Earlier “Compress Old Files” option was present in the Disk cleanup utility, during the Windows 7, Microsoft decided to remove this option.
-There were some disadvantages to this; hence Microsoft removed this option.
+Earlier “Compress Old Files” option was present in the Disk cleanup utility.
+During Windows 7, Microsoft decided to remove this option.
+However, there were some disadvantages to this; hence Microsoft released this option.

->

-> Windows had no way to identify which file is old and hasn’t been accessed for a particular period; therefore, removing the “Compress Old Files” option was the right decision.
+Windows had no way to identify which file is old and hasn’t been accessed for a particular period; therefore, removing the “Compress Old Files” option was the right decision.

 Compressing the files or folders is relatively easy on Windows 11, 10, 8, and 7.
 Here’s how to compress Windows files and folders.

 - Right-click the file or folder which you want to enable compression for.